 The top panel of Figure 4 highlights factors pertaining to the medical environment/context.
 Separately from the patient case, confidence is reduced by time pressures27, interruptions to work46, busy shifts47 and complex patient cases41-43 (either due to conflicting information or comorbidities).
 We also include a link between patient complexity and medical knowledge.
 This reflects that exposure to complex cases can improve knowledge by giving clinicians a more diverse pool of cases to draw upon.

 Figure 4 highlights three primary directions for future research.
-First, given the focus of research to date on diagnosis by individual clinicians, we recommend that future work also studies diagnoses in groups, given that diagnoses are often made by teams rather than individuals, particularly in primary care settings.
+First, given the focus of research to date on diagnosis by individual clinicians, we recommend that future work also studies diagnoses in groups, given that diagnoses are often made by teams rather than individuals, particularly in secondary care settings where there are regular ward rounds and MDT meetings.
 This is especially pertinent given the social influence that experience/seniority can have within a group: junior clinicians may be less likely to speak up about potential errors in the presence of more experienced clinicians78.
 Second, future work should study individual differences on the part of clinicians to characterise how personality and trait level factors impact diagnostic confidence.
+In particular, factors such as personality14, gender15 and status16 may impact a clinician’s confidence in their diagnoses.
 Finally, we recommend future work investigate the association between the ongoing receipt of information and confidence.
-While included literature found that confidence was predictive of subsequent testing37,47 or referral to specialists74, existing work has not look at the decisional process prior to formulating a diagnosis and associated confidence, in particular how information is sought and collated to arrive at a diagnosis.
-Cognitive psychology literature has found that higher information seeking is associated with increased confidence12.
-Individuals have also been shown to have a tendency to sample information that corresponds with a previous decision, with confidence increasing the extent to which information sampling is biased79. examining how to
+We recommend future work on the implications of diagnosis as a dynamic process where confidence and information seeking interact.
+Past work has tended to frame information seeking as a further action after diagnosis, rather than information seeking as a process that forms the diagnosis in the first place.
+Future work should prioritise examining how to prompt appropriate information seeking (i.e. neither overtesting nor undertesting) via educational tools or cognitive interventions.

 FIGURE 4: Conceptual model that depicts the various factors that impact the course of a diagnostic process, with links established between concepts based on findings from this systematic scoping review.
 Factors are categorised in three levels: the level of the diagnostic decision process (bottom box, blue, where the course of the decision proceeds from left to right), the level of the clinician (middle box, pink) and the level of the environmental context within which the clinician operates (top box, yellow).
 Black arrows represent a progression from one concept to another.
 Green arrows indicate positive impacts between concepts; red arrows indicate the opposite (i.e. a negative relationship).
 Orange arrows represent links between concepts that are areas for future research.
 Light grey boxes represent factors that are known to affect decisions and confidence within the psychology literature but are currently less understood in the context of medical decisions.